Baise Guangxi, China Travel Guide

 Various festivals of the Zhuang, Yao, Miao, and other ethnic groups take place all year round.
 These festivals, often tied to the lunar calendar, feature traditional dress, music, dance, and unique culinary traditions.
 Inquire about specific dates.

 Check local schedules for any events during your visit.
-Tourist information centers can provide up-to-date information on festivals and performances.
+Tourist information centers may give up-to-date information on festivals and shows.

-Explore the dramatic karst landscapes of Leye-Fengshan Global Geopark.
+Explore the impressive karst landscapes of Leye-Fengshan Global Geopark.
 Discover sinkholes and underground rivers, an unique natural heritage.

-Visit ethnic minority villages in Lingyun or Leye counties for insights into traditional architecture, farming, and a slower pace of life.
+Visit minority ethnic group villages in Lingyun or Leye counties for understanding traditional architecture, farming, and a slower pace of life.

 Learn about the pivotal Baise Uprising at the Memorial Hall and Monument, a event in modern Chinese history.